Laurier Strategic Plan: 2019-2024

 Overview and Objectives

-Laurier is embarking on a consultative process to develop a five-year strategic plan (2019-2024) to guide the university’s priorities.
+A five-year strategic plan (2019-2024) is in the process of being developed to guide the university’s priorities.
 The objectives of the planning process are to:

 - Create an institutional strategic plan that synthesizes and builds on existing (Strategic Mandate Agreement, Strategic Academic Plan, Strategic Research Plan, etc.) and emerging institutional priorities and brings life to the university’s strategic directions.

 - Lay out a bold, inspirational, and aspirational institutional vision for the next five years (2019-2024) that informs unit-level planning and priority-setting.